Word-level Embeddings for Cross-Task Transfer Learning in Speech Processing: Introduction

 \section{Introduction}

-Deep learning frameworks for image and natural language processing often make use of representation learning and transfer of knowledge~\cite{pan2009survey,tan2018survey,bert}.
-The goal of the process is to build up domain-specific knowledge on one task and transfer it to another downstream task~\cite{bengio2012deep,bengio2013representation}.
-Currently, three main transfer learning approaches can be distinguished: (i) feature extraction~\cite{mesnil2011unsupervised}, whereby the pre-trained model provides rich, compact representations of domain-specific data, (ii) fine-tuning~\cite{ghahremani2017investigation}, whereby the knowledge captured by a pre-trained model can be adjusted to a particular task or dataset, and (iii) deep feature losses~\cite{dosovitskiy2016generating}, whereby high-dimensional representations, obtained through the pre-trained feature extractor, are used to compute losses for training deep learning systems.
+Deep learning frameworks for computer vision and natural language processing often rely on representation learning and knowledge transfer~\cite{tan2018survey}.
+The goal of transfer learning is to build up domain-specific knowledge on one task and transfer it to another downstream task~\cite{bengio2013representation}.
+Currently, three main transfer learning approaches can be distinguished: (i) feature extraction, whereby the pre-trained model provides compact representations of domain-specific data~\cite{mesnil2011unsupervised}, (ii) fine-tuning, whereby the knowledge captured by a pre-trained model can be adjusted (i.e. \textit{fine-tuned}) to a particular task or dataset~\cite{ghahremani2017investigation}, and (iii) computing feature losses, whereby representations, obtained through the pre-trained feature extractor, are used to compute losses for training deep learning systems~\cite{dosovitskiy2016generating}.